r3developer/obligation-cordapp/obligation-cordapp/README.md

 ./build/nodes/runnodes
 ```

 2. To issue an IOU with ParticipantA as borrower and ParticipantB as lender.
+Run the below command at ParticipantA
+   terminal.

 ```
 flow start IOUIssueFlow$InitiatorFlow amount: 10, lender: "O=ParticipantB,L=New York,C=US"